What COVID-19 variants are going around in December 2025?

 Get the latest COVID-19 news from infectious diseases expert Mark Rupp, MD, including COVID-19 case rates, types of variants circulating and vaccine updates.

-Emergency department visits in the U.S. have decreased 12% in the most recent week, with .5% of all emergency department visits being COVID-19 patients.
-The most recent data on the test positivity rate is from the week ending November 2, which was 4.8%.
+The most recent data on the test positivity rate is from the week ending September 27, which was 6.7%.
 When test positivity is above 5%, transmission is considered uncontrolled.

 Since many are using home tests that are not reported through public health or are not testing at all, the official case counts underestimate the actual prevalence of COVID-19.